Allano256/css-html-project/README.md

  ## Design
-1. Our Project has three sections, the first part showing  the navigation and foreword from the CEO giving a brief overview of the agency.
+1. Our Project has five sections, the first part showing  the navigation and foreword from the CEO giving a brief overview of the agency.

 ![css-html-project](assets/images/Alexa-new.png)